 - No need for blood transfusions due to minimal blood loss

 - Quicker recovery

-Five to 10 percent of patients may develop arthritis in another area of the knee or wear out the implant, or the implant may come loose inside the knee.
+Multiple studies report that the majority of patients who meet the criteria for UKA have good results, according to an article on The American Academy of Orthopaedic Surgeons website.
+Still, some patients may develop arthritis in another area of the knee or wear out the implant, or the implant may come loose inside the knee.
 These situations require additional surgery, and possibly, the conversion to a total knee replacement.

 Meet the Joint Replacement Surgeons